geastwood/evtjs/README.md

 {"name":"xxxx","creator":"evt","create_time":"2018-06-04T13:39:31","balance":"1.0000 EVT","frozen_balance":"0.0000 EVT","owner":["EVTxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"]}
 ```

 Not that the balance in TestNet is fake.
-And frozen_balance is not avaiable now and is fixed to `zero`.
+And frozen_balance is not available now and is fixed to `zero`.

 Balance is returned by a string which contains a `' EVT'` postfix.
 And the number is always corrected to four decimal places (ex.
 1.000 EVT).

 ### getOwnedTokens

-Get the list of tokens which is owned by the signature (that is, the value of keyProvider).
+Get the list of tokens which is owned by the signer's public key (that is, the value of keyProvider).

 ```js
 let info = await apiCaller.getOwnedTokens();